-Healthcare workers can become exposed to infectious agents in a number of ways, including through direct contact with an infectious patient, as a result of a sharps injury, or through eating or drinking in a patient care area.
-Healthcare workers may also put patients at risk of infection if they have an infectious condition.
+Any member of the health workforce can become exposed to infectious agents in a number of ways, including:

+- through direct contact with an infectious patient - as a result of a sharps injury - through eating or drinking in a patient care area.

+Members of the health workforce may also put patients at risk of infection if they have an infectious condition.

-Healthcare workers are obligated to follow specific established infection prevention and control policies as part of their contact or employment.
+Members of the health workforce are obligated to follow specific established infection prevention and control policies as part of their employment.
 Failure to follow policies and procedures may be grounds for disciplinary action.

-Healthcare workers with infections need to manage their condition including through seeking medical care, and receiving counselling where appropriate about their work options.
+Members of the health workforce with infections need to manage their condition through seeking medical care, and receiving counselling, where appropriate, about their work options, and staying home if they are unwell.

-Information about exclusion periods for healthcare workers with acute infections is in Section 4.2.2.
+Information about exclusion periods for members of the workforce with acute infections is in Section 4.2.2.

-Information for healthcare workers in specific circumstances (e.g. pregnant healthcare workers) is in Section 4.2.4.
+Information for members of the workforce in specific circumstances (e.g. pregnant healthcare workers) is in Section 4.2.4.

-Information about healthcare workers who carry a blood borne virus and how this impacts on their ability to perform exposure-prone procedures is in Section 4.2.5.
+Information about members of the workforce who carry a blood borne virus and how this impacts on their ability to perform exposure-prone procedures is in Section 4.2.5.

-4.2.1.
-Health status screening and immunisation
+4.2.1 Health status screening and immunisation